 It is clear that DCOACH (green) cannot handle erroneous feedback: performance quickly drops to zero as the feedback is less perfect.
 Because PPMP also learns from environmental reward, it’s able to downplay the misguidance eventually and then fully solve the problem.

 Everything so far has all been related to simulated feedback.
 Now, what happens when we use actual human feedback that suffers from errors and delays?
 Below, we observe the same tendencies: less feedback, faster learning, and greater final performance for both environments:

 Last but not least, let us consider a typical use case where the teacher has limited performance and is not able to fully solve the problem itself.
-We now consider the Lunarlander environment, a cute little game (until you actually try) where a space pod needs to land between some flags (or crashes).
-We use an oracle that more or less knows how to hover without a clue, but does not know how safely come to a rest.
+We now consider the Lunarlander environment, a cute little game (until you actually try it), where a space pod needs to land between some flags (or it crashes).
+We use an oracle that more or less knows how to hover without a clue, but does not know how to safely come to a rest.
 The environment assigns great negative reward to crashes, and 100 points for gentle landings.
 PPMP compares to DDPG as follows:

 - The codebase of this study is hosted on github.com/janscholten/ppmp.

 This blog was written by Jan Scholten, a Xomnia Machine Learning Engineer.
 Jan develops and productionizes in-house data science projects for clients.
 When he is not doing that, he enjoys surfing.